Guest Post: The Mystery of Time

 My latest editing project is now available for pre-order!

-I enjoyed every minute of my work on Dean’s latest book, as it explores some of the most fascinating questions about both the universe and the brain: What is time?
+What is time?
 Why does time seem to speed up or slow down?
 Is our sense that time flows an illusion?
 Dean presents his own influential theory of how the brain tells time, and he illuminates such concepts as free will, consciousness, spacetime, and relativity from the perspective of a neuroscientist.
-This is an exciting, mind-bending read!

 Click here to pre-order now